SymfonyCasts/symfony-ux/sfcasts/stimulus/extend-chartjs.md

 ## Configuring a Controller via data- Attributes

-If you scroll down a bit, you can say that each chart has keys for `type`, `data` and `options`.
+If you scroll down a bit, you can see that each chart has keys for `type`, `data` and `options`.
 In our controller, we're setting the `data` key via a nice `setData()` method.
-We can also set the `options` in a similar way.
+We can set the `options` in a similar way.

 For example, there is apparently a `scales`, `yAxes`, `ticks`, `beginAtZero` option.
 Let's set that in PHP.
-Do that with `$chart->setOptions()`... and then we ust need to match the options structure: `scales` set to an array, then `yAxes`, this is set to two arrays - you can see that in their JavaScript version - then `ticks` set to another array and `beginAtZero` set to `true`.
+Do that with `$chart->setOptions()`... and then we just need to match the options structure: `scales` set to an array, then `yAxes`, this is set to two arrays - you can see that in their JavaScript version - then `ticks` set to another array and `beginAtZero` set to `true`.

 Cool!
 Go back to our site.
-Our chart's y axis actually *already* starts at zero... so we won't see any difference.
+Our chart's y axis  *already* starts at zero... so we won't see any difference.
 Oh, bah!
 A syntax error.
 I forgot my semicolon.
 Refresh now and... got it!
-It doesn't look any different, but the important thing is that, if you look at JSON on the `data-view` element, it *now* has our options data... which we know is eventually passed into chart.js.
+It doesn't look any different, but if you look at the JSON on the `data-view` attribute, it *now* has our options data... which we know is eventually passed into chart.js.

 So this is great!
 We can do many things right inside of PHP.